klassikgit/hello_world/README.md

 # hello_world
-this is my second repository
+this is my first repository.
+it will be used to test git hub commands and gui features.